Skip to content

 Read a PyTorch model definition and answer comprehension questions by building the equivalent in TF.js.

-• In a PyTorch repo, model.py is the entry point — read __init__ for layers, forward() for data flow
+• In a PyTorch repo, model.py (or net.py) is the architecture file; __init__ declares the layers, forward() describes the data flow

 Need a hint?